Nine Years After Heath Ledger’s Death, Michelle Williams Is Still Determined To Protect Daughter Matilda From The Limelight

 The Louis Vuitton ambassador likewise credits Kristen Bell, her “personal hero,” for her action to stop media outlets from snapping and publishing unauthorized photos of the celebrities’ children.
 Michelle claims that the photo ban truly changed their lives.
 She admits sending an email from time to time to Kristen to thank her for Matilda’s happiness.

-In a 2015 interview with Sunday Telegraph, Heath’s sister, Kate, acknowledged Michelle’s effort to give Matilda, who fans described as Heath’s spitting image, a normal childhood.
+In a 2015 interview with the Sunday Telegraph, Heath’s sister, Kate, acknowledged Michelle’s effort to give Matilda, who fans described as Heath’s spitting image, a normal childhood.

 “Michelle really does keep things real for Matilda.
 And her existence, although different from most, is as normal as possible in an abnormal world,” she remarked.

 Heath and Michelle’s romance blossomed on the set of Brokeback Mountain.
-During promotional tours and press interviews, the two harped praises about each other.
-Fatherhood made Heath happy for he previously described it as “the most remarkable experience” of his life.
+During promotional tours and press interviews, the two were quick to praise each other.
+Fatherhood made Heath happy, for he previously described it as “the most remarkable experience” of his life.

 The two parted ways in 2007, but when Heath died, many have seen how Michelle was still very much in love with him.